Update: This offer for The Blue for Business® Credit Card from American Express is expired. Learn more about the best available offer here.

 - 2x points on all qualifying purchases on the first $50,000 for the first year (an additional one point per dollar spent)

-If you’re like me and plan on maximizing the sign-up bonus, you can earn an incremental 64,600 Membership Rewards points compared to the next best option for spend in those categories, which is incredible for a no annual fee card.
+If you’re like me and plan on maximizing the sign-up bonus, you can earn an incremental 64,600 Membership Rewards points compared to the next best option for spend in those categories, which is incredible for a card with no annual fee (Rates & Fees).

 So I decided to apply, and got a “pending further review” message.